Skip to Content

 Class 2 trucks typically weigh six to eight thousand pounds and are a smaller version of the Class 1 trucks.
 These trucks are two-axle vehicles, and they’re used primarily to haul cargo.
 However, a class 2 truck isn’t limited to hauling goods.
 They can also be used for construction purposes.
 Depending on the size, weight, and width of your truck, you may need a special license to drive one.

-READ ALSO: Who Plays the Ice Truck Killer?
+READ ALSO: Who Make the Santa Cruz Truck?

 What is a Class 4 Truck?